-What Property Fence Laws Might Affect Landowners in Texas?
+How Property Fence Laws Might Affect Landowners in Texas?

 What are your responsibilities to fence your property?
 Do property fence laws in Texas require you to share in the cost of a fence or the cost of maintaining a fence?
 Attorney Philip Hundl answers a question about property fence laws in Texas.

-Question: I live on a one acre lot outside of town.
-There is a fence between my land and my neighbor’s one acre lot.
+Question: I live on a one-acre lot outside of town.
+There is a fence between my land and my neighbor’s one-acre lot.
 The fence is in fair condition and my neighbor insists that we must tear the fence down, construct a new fence and share the costs because a fence must “mark the property line” between our two lots.
 The cost to build a new fence will be expensive and I would rather not pay.
 Do I have to pay for part of the fence?

 Attorney Philip Hundl: First, is the fence on your land or your neighbor’s land?
 If the fence is on your land, the fence belongs to you and you can do with the fence as you wish.
 However, the cost of reconstructing “your” fence would actually be wholly your expense.
 If the fence is on your neighbor’s land, then the fence belongs to your neighbor and you would not be responsible for any of the costs to reconstruct the fence.

 Typically, there is no duty or requirement for a landowner or occupier of a tract of land to create and maintain a fence.
 However, there are often local ordinances or laws (stock laws) that require animal owners to erect and maintain fences to prevent livestock from straying off the owners’ premises.

-Wadler, Perches, Hundl & Kerlick has three convenient offices to serve clients in Wharton County, Fort Bend County and Metro Houston.
+Wadler, Perches, Hundl & Kerlick has five convenient offices to serve clients in Wharton County, Fort Bend County, and Matagorda County.
 Call 800-929-1725 to make an appointment at any of our offices.